frankchen07/writing/posts/email newsletter 11.md

 Creative laboratories in jiujitsu help me with skill development.

 Going at "high intensity", like in a bboy battle, or executing a dinner menu, will force you to go down the most well-known neural pathways because those are the ones that are second nature.
 In jiujitsu, you're not going to be working your B or C game when someone is coming for your neck.
-“A” game only.
+"A" game only.

 Again, the creative laboratory is the time and place to play around and discover new neural pathways.
-During these times, don't judge movement as good or bad - it’s exploration.
+During these times, don't judge movement as good or bad - it's exploration.
 Get caught in a submission?
 Lose position?
 You're training with trusted partners in an experimental mindset.
 There are no medals, money, or pride on the line.
 Purposefully get entrenched into positions you might not find yourself in and find ways to work out of them.
-Skill development works best when you’re in a low-ego state.
+Skill development works best when you're in a low-ego state.

 You can choose to impose optional constraints to further break out of bad habits - don't use your left hand, only play certain guards, look for only triangle chokes throughout your entire roll, or impose time limits on getting a sweep or a pass.